-- Four to six weeks after the initial vaccination, a booster shot is required.
-The time between vaccinations must not exceed six weeks (the first vaccination must be timed so the booster can be given within the six-week time frame). - 10.
-Vaccinated ewes will give some 'passive' immunity to their lambs, but this will only last eight weeks.
-Lambs can be vaccinated at marking, or footbathed to keep the prevalence low until weaning/eradication inspections. - 11.
-If there are more than two serogroups present in the flock, the process must be repeated, starting 12 weeks after the start of the first course of vaccinations. - 12.
-Four weeks after the last vaccination, foot inspections must start and from here on the process is identical to conventional eradication.
+- 12. Four weeks after the last vaccination, foot inspections must start and from here on the process is identical to conventional eradication.
 These inspections involve careful paring and investigation of each foot of all 'keeper' sheep to determine whether the sheep are still infected with footrot or not. - 13.
-If more than 5% of sheep are still infected at first inspection, more swabs may need to be taken to see whether another serogroup of footrot is present. - 14.
-Infected sheep must be identified (for example, with red branding fluid on the head) and isolated until they can be removed from the property.
-Don't waste time treating these sheep.

-15. Inspections must be repeated every four weeks until all infected sheep have been culled and removed (at least one 'clean' inspection must be achieved).
+If more than 5% of sheep are still infected at first inspection, more swabs may need to be taken to see whether another serogroup of footrot is present. - Infected sheep must be identified (for example, with red branding fluid on the head) and isolated until they can be removed. - 15.
+Inspections must be repeated every four weeks until all infected sheep have been culled and removed (at least one 'clean' inspection must be achieved).
 The specific footrot vaccine gives 6-9 months protection and creates a non-transmission period.
-This means eradication inspections may continue even if there is an early autumn break, but benign strains may cloud the picture by causing confusion about what to do with sheep showing score 1 and 2 lesions.
+This means eradication inspections may continue even if there is an early autumn break, but benign strains may cloud the picture by causing confusion about what to do with sheep showing Score 1 and 2 lesions.